cryptogogue/vol-cardmotron-js/README.md

 #### A Note About Font Files and CORS

 Since Cardmotron uses Javascript to load the font files you specify, the server hosting those files must support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-If it doesn'y, you can use a proxy server like the popular [CORS-anywhere](https://cors-anywhere.herokuapp.com/).
+If it doesn't, you can use a proxy server like the popular [CORS-anywhere](https://cors-anywhere.herokuapp.com/).

 As a convenience, https://www.cardmotron.com/cors is configured as an nginx CORS proxy.
 Just like CORS-anywhere, you can prefix it to your URL to proxy files and inject the necessary cors headers.
 As a further conventience, if your font file fails to load due to an exception, Cardmotron will retry download using the CORS proxy. **This is very slow.** Avoid it be moving your font files to a server that properly supports CORS.